cran-task-views/NetworkAnalysis/NetworkAnalysis.md

 - `r pkg("goldfish")` offers functions to fit and simulate actor-oriented dynamic network actor models and dyad-oriented relational event models.

+- `r pkg("dream")` provides scalable tools for analysing large REMs.
+It enables efficient risk-set formation (incl. via case-control sampling) using the function `dream::processTMEventSeq` as well as the computation of a wide range of REM-specific descriptive statistics (e.g. `dream::computeReciprocity`, `dream::computeTriads`, etc.).
+In addition, it allows the estimation or simulation of relational event sequences and implements recently proposed brokerage and structural hole measures in one- and two-mode networks.

 #### Discrete observations